-World Business Chicago tracks indicators from month to month to gauge the strength of several aspects of Chicago’s regional economy, including employment in major sectors, residential and office real estate data, price and purchasing indexes, freight demand, and auto and truck sales.
+World Business Chicago tracks indicators from month to month to gauge the strength of several aspects of Chicago’s economy, including employment in major sectors, residential and office real estate data, price and purchasing indexes, freight demand, and auto and truck sales.

 Chicago ranks second in the nation for the number of fast-growing small businesses, according to the recently released Inc. 5000 list.
 The city is home to 95 companies on the list, which is more than Atlanta, Austin, San Diego, Houston, San Francisco, Dallas and Denver.
 Five Chicago businesses are in the top 500 fastest growing in the nation.
 Only New York City has more businesses on the list.

 The City of Chicago has issued a request for proposals (RFP) to advance commercial development around Chicago’s Riverwalk.
 According to a study commissioned by the City, investing in the Riverwalk has the potential to drive roughly $3 billion in net new spending in the Chicago economy over the next 35 years